Femiolajide/Python-Functions-Playground/README.md

 ## 🧩 What You’ll Find Here

-- Simple, well-documented python functions that perform useful or interesting tasks.
+- Simple and well-documented python functions that perform useful and interesting tasks.
-- A growing collection of code snippets that reflect how I think through problems.
+- Collection of code snippets that show how I think through problems.
-- Example usages to make it easy for anyone to understand and try them out.
+- Usage example of the functions to make it easy for anyone to understand and try them out.

 ---

 ## 💡 Why This Project?

-I created this project to keep sharpening my problem-solving skills in python and hopefully inspires others to do the same.
+I created this repo to keep sharpening my problem-solving skills in python and hopefully inspires others to do the same.
 I believe that the best way to learn is by creating something, even if it's just small random ideas.

 ---